 Antisocial Personality Disorder

 Often referred to as The Sociopath, this person is the same as the narcissist except they won't take it personally if you kick them out.
 The only reason they'll stay in somebody's life is because that person is gullible and there's no need to reinvent the wheel.
 When in doubt, narcissists want others to take care of their needs and wants.
-Antisocials will take what they need or want.
+They can appreciate friends - you can show off to friends or show off rich and attractive friends - even if they do always put themselves first.
+Antisocials will take what they need or want, and don't think of anybody as a friend; everybody is a tool.
 They have a reputation for rationalizing acts most would consider dog kicking, in the process shaming their accuser for standing up for themselves.
 Humans on average lean towards conservatism due to biological urges that make it as natural as breathing or having sex.
 People with antisocial personality disorder don't have these urges or they exist in diminished capacity.
 So if you want these individuals to be prosocial, the behavior will have to be learned which becomes harder to teach as the antisocial individual grows older.
 Antisocial behavior is theorized to be nature's defense against leaders who don't have our best interests in mind, Obstructive Bureaucrats, and other situations where the disadvantages of being part of a group outweigh the benefits.
 When someone has a habit of obviously violating other people's rights and uses this as an excuse, they are said to have antisocial personality disorder.
 People with an antisocial style are action and adventure seekers or artists and scientists who have no qualms of violating established rules or disproving widely held theories.
 Precursors include Theophastrus's The Unscrupulous Man, Philippe Pinel's moral insanity, psychopathy, and sociopathy.
 Like the paranoid, they see everybody else as always out to get them.
 The difference is the paranoid has a set of standards they abide by.
 Paranoids are nice people trying to survive in a world where everybody else is a sadistic psychopath.
 Antisocials are sadistic psychopaths trying to survive in a world where everybody else is a sadistic psychopath.
 Despite the popular image of the antisocial as always a criminal, the antisocial can be contrasted against most criminals, who will usually take precautions against getting caught.
 Also sometimes known as the Psychopathic or Sociopathic Personality.
 See also Lack of Empathy and The Sociopath.

 Examples from various mediaAnime and Manga Comic Books